Sharvina-SRI/Ex.No.10/README.md

 Tone & style: Does it match the requirement (formal, casual, storytelling)?

-### 6. Test Case Scenarios (Choose Any 2)
+### 6. Test Case Scenarios

-You may choose any two of the following for your experiment:

-Business Report on Market Trends
+#### Test Case 1: Business Report on Market Trends

+#### Objective:
+To generate a structured business report on current market trends using query decomposition, semantic filtering, and answer engineering.

+#### Prompt Technique Used:
+Query decomposition
+Fact-check list
+Answer engineering

+#### Expected Output:
+A formal report covering market overview, growth drivers, challenges, and future predictions.

-Case Study on Business Success
+#### Test Case 2: Case Study on Business Success

+#### Objective:
+To create a case study that analyses how a company achieved success through strategic decisions.

+#### Prompt Technique Used:
+Tail generation
+Decision-making prompts
+Semantic filter (professional tone)

+#### Expected Output:
+A detailed case study including background, challenges, solutions, and results.

-Article on Climate Change
+#### Test Case 3: Article on Climate Change

-Creative Writing – Sci-Fi Short Story

-Educational Report on Renewable Energy

-Product Launch Announcement

-Travel Blog Post

-Research Paper on Artificial Intelligence

-Interview Transcript for Documentary

-Sustainability Practices in Fashion

-How to Build an E-commerce Website

-Social Issue Awareness Campaign

-AI Impact on Healthcare
+#### Objective:
+To create an informative article explaining the causes, effects, and solutions for climate change.

+#### Prompt Technique Used:
+Answer engineering
+Semantic filtering (educational tone)
+Query decomposition

+#### Expected Output:
+A multi-paragraph article with facts, examples, and awareness messaging.

 ### Instructions: